 The NHS Blood and Transplant service has a downloadable factsheet on plasmapheresis.
 Your hospital should also give you detailed information if you need this procedure.

 WM is a low-grade lymphoma that can develop slowly over many years.
-It is usually treated with the aim of controlling it, rather than curing it.
+It is treated with the aim of controlling it, rather than curing it.
 Although treatment is usually effective, WM is very likely to come back (relapse).
-You usually need treatment from time-to-time.
+You may need treatment from time-to-time.

 In up to 1 in 10 people, WM can change (transform) into a faster growing (high-grade) type of lymphoma, usually diffuse large B-cell lymphoma (DLBCL).
 If this happens, you might get new symptoms like swollen lymph nodes or a mass that grows quickly.
 Your doctor can tell you what to look out for.